Adventure-ink/Ecommerce_Data_Analyzing_using_SQL/README.md

-**Ecommerce_Data_Analyzing_using_SQL**.

-It includes:

-✔ Executive summary
-✔ Business context
-✔ Skills showcased
-✔ Dataset explanation
-✔ Folder structure with live clickable links
-✔ Description of every SQL file
-✔ How to run the project
-✔ Why this project is valuable for hiring managers

----

 # 📊 Ecommerce Data Analysis Using SQL

 ### Advanced E-Commerce Analytics • Funnel Analysis • Marketing Performance • A/B Testing • User Behaviour Insights